× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 29-30 All creatures within 10 meters of the caster/target (not including them) take 1d10 true damage; the caster/target then regains an amount of Health/Mana equal to the sum total of all damage taken by the creatures around them.

-31-32 A random spell with a casting time of <3.5 seconds is cast with the caster/target of the original spell acting as the caster of this one.
+31-32 A random spell with a casting time of <3.5 seconds is immediately cast with the caster/target of the original spell acting as the caster of this one.

-35-36 The caster/target has the spell Confuse cast on them.
+35-36 The caster/target has the Confuse spell cast on them.

 37-38 All creatures within 10 meters of the caster/target immediately fall prone.

-39-40 The caster/target gains the ability to cast a single random spell that costs <5 Mana 1d3 times a day for the next 1d6 days.
+39-40 The caster/target gains the ability to cast a single random spell that costs <1 Mana 1d3 times a day for the next 1d6 days.

 41-42 1d6 creatures within 30 meters of the caster (possibly but not necessarily including the caster) are struck by lightning, taking 4d6 electric final damage.